-Montana received its first Flex award in September 1999 and continues this 20-year joint venture with MHREF.
+Montana received its first Flex award in September 1999 and this joint venture with MHREF continues.

 The Flex Program requires states to develop rural health plans and funds their efforts to implement community-level outreach in the following program areas:

 - CAH Quality Improvement (required)

 - CAH Operational and Financial Improvement (required)

 - CAH Population Health Improvement (optional)